jinkim0517/Clothing-Store/README.md

 Image Credit: "$wag Gorilla", by Eunae Kim, March 29th 2023.

+### Phase 4: Task 2
+Example log output:

+Tue Apr 11 14:59:51 PDT 2023
+Added Jacket to the inventory.
+Tue Apr 11 14:59:51 PDT 2023
+Added Jeans to the inventory.
+Tue Apr 11 14:59:51 PDT 2023
+Added Air Force 1 to the inventory.
+Tue Apr 11 14:59:51 PDT 2023
+Added Hoodie to the inventory.
+Tue Apr 11 14:59:51 PDT 2023
+Added Shorts to the inventory.
+Tue Apr 11 14:59:51 PDT 2023
+Added Dress Pants to the inventory.
+Tue Apr 11 14:59:56 PDT 2023
+Reversed the inventory's order.
+Tue Apr 11 14:59:57 PDT 2023
+Reversed the inventory's order.
+Tue Apr 11 15:00:25 PDT 2023
+Removed T Shirt from the inventory.

 ### Phase 4: Task 3
 For refactoring this project, there are many changes I would make (and will make after the semester is over) to the overall design of this program.